CryptoManufaktur-io/aztec-prover-docker/README.md

 Run `cp default.env .env`, then `nano .env`, and update values like `L1_RPC`, `L1_REST`, `VALIDATOR_PRIVATE_KEYS`, `L1_WALLET_PRIVATE_KEY`, `COINBASE`, and the `NETWORK` as well as the `PUBLIC_IP_ADDRESS`.

-`L1_WALLET_PRIVATE_KEY` is the private key of an L1 wallet, and will be used to pay gas. `COINBASE` is its public address.
-This is the only wallet that needs to have ETH, even when multiple validators are active via the parameter below.
+`L1_WALLET_PRIVATE_KEY` is the private key of an L1 wallet, and will be used to pay gas.
+This is the only wallet that needs to have ETH, even when multiple validators are active via `VALIDATOR_PRIVATE_KEYS`.

+`COINBASE` is a public address, which you will receive block rewards on.

 `VALIDATOR_PRIVATE_KEYS` is a comma-separated list of L1 wallet private keys, one for each validator that should be run by the sequencer/validator process.
+These wallets do not need to be funded with ETH.

 Make sure that `COMPOSE_FILE` includes `validator.yml`